Roger Benitez

-Roger Thomas Benitez (born December 30, 1950) is a senior United States district judge of the United States District Court for the Southern District of California.
+Roger Thomas Benitez (born December 30, 1950) is a former United States district judge of the United States District Court for the Southern District of California.
 He is known for his rulings striking down several California gun control laws.

 Early life and education

 Born in Havana, Cuba, Benitez received an Associate of Arts degree from Imperial Valley College in 1971, a Bachelor of Arts degree from San Diego State University in 1974, and a Juris Doctor from the Western State University College of Law's San Diego campus (now the Thomas Jefferson School of Law) in 1978.

 Legal career

 Benitez worked in private practice in Imperial County, California, from 1978 to 1997.
 He was a judge on the California Superior Court from 1997 to 2001, and an instructor for Imperial Valley College from 1998 to 1999.

 Federal judicial service

 In 2001, Benitez was appointed by the United States District Court for the Southern District of California to serve as a United States magistrate judge.
 On May 1, 2003, he was nominated by President George W. Bush to a new seat on the Southern District of California created by 116 Stat.
 1758.
 Benitez was confirmed by the United States Senate on June 17, 2004, by a 98–1 vote.
 The only vote in opposition came from Dick Durbin of Illinois.
 Benitez received his commission on June 21, 2004.

 Benitez was confirmed despite overwhelming opposition from the American Bar Association's Standing Committee on the Federal Judiciary, which rates the qualifications of judicial nominees.
 A substantial majority of the committee rated Benitez "not qualified" and a minority rated him as "qualified."
 In 2004 testimony to the Senate Judiciary Committee, the ABA committee investigator reported that, "Interviewees repeatedly told me that Judge Benitez displays inappropriate judicial temperament with lawyers, litigants, and judicial colleagues; that all too frequently, while on the bench, Judge Benitez is arrogant, pompous, condescending, impatient, short-tempered, rude, insulting, bullying, unnecessarily mean, and altogether lacking in people skills."
 Benitez's nomination was nevertheless supported by both of California's senators and was the outcome of a bipartisan commission established by Senators Dianne Feinstein and Barbara Boxer.

-Benitez assumed senior status on December 31, 2017.
-He became a member of the Judicial Panel on Multidistrict Litigation in 2020.
+Benitez assumed senior status on December 31, 2017, retiring on April 2, 2026.
+He served as a member of the Judicial Panel on Multidistrict Litigation from 2020 to 2026.